 Our education program started at Te Kura o Maketu in 2015, with seed funding from Western Bay District Council (WBOPDC) as a way in which the volunteers in our group could interact with the local community and share our knowledge with the next generation.
-The 2016 school year was funded by WBOPDC, as well as Maketu Rotary, allowing us to include Paengaroa School on the programme.
-In 2017 we were able to add Te Puke Primary with continued funding from WBOPDC, Maketu Rotary and new sponsor Te Puke Kiwicoast Lions Club.
+With continued funding from Western Bay of Plenty District Council as well as Maketu Rotary, TECT and Bay Trust we now have schools on the Programme including Te Puke Intermediate and High School.

 The programme has been very well received by schools and recently won the Western Bay Regional Trustpower Community Award for “Education and Child Youth Development”.
-We aim to continue to add at least one new school per year.
+We aim to continue to keep the environmental learning pathways open for tamariki.

 Each term is based around a theme and includes one field trip and two in class lessons.
 We are also working with schools to provide teaching resources and integrate the programme into the schools unit standards.
 Our aim is to encourage students to become kaitiaki for their local environment, through fun classroom activities and field trips, and for the students to be of “service to the community” through restoring the local ecology and creating artwork to showcase to the community.
 We hope to help them: